BrowserWorks/website/src/content/docs/blog/waterfox-x-treestyletab.md

 ---
-title: 'Waterfox × TreeStyleTab: A Collaboration for the Waterfox Sidebar'
+title: 'Waterfox × Tree Style Tab: A Collaboration for the Waterfox Sidebar'
 date: 2024-02-15
 author: Alex
 description: A look at an upcoming feature in Waterfox -- the sidebar!
 ---

-I'm happy to announce a collaboration with TreeStyleTab (TST), the popular Firefox add-on that brings a unique and powerful tab management experience to Waterfox.
+I'm happy to announce a collaboration with Tree Style Tab [(TST)](https://github.com/piroor/treestyletab), the popular Firefox add-on that brings a unique and powerful tab management experience to Waterfox.
 This partnership,  made possible by the sponsorship of the Waterfox project, is bringing a native sidebar solution for Waterfox users, offering improved, advanced functionality without the need for third-party extensions.

 ### What's coming to Waterfox?